AviranLab/patteRNA/README.md

     patteRNA sample_data/weeks_set.shape dummy_test -vl --model dummy_test/trained_model.pickle --viterbi --posteriors
     ```

+> Note that in the examples provided above we use the same probing data file for both training and scoring.
+However, one can train the model and score motifs using two different files (e.g. to use a defined set of transcripts for training).

 ### Using a config file

 Because we strongly believe in automation and replicable processes, all options can be passed to patteRNA via the flag `--config` and a configuration file written in YAML.
 The config file contains more options compared to CLI options.
 Most notably, all initial values of models' parameters can be controlled via the config file.
 Note that options passed to patteRNA via the config file have priority over CLI options.
 An example config file with all options currently available is provided [here](sample_data/config.yaml).